 - Rape, Abuse, and Incest National Network: 1-800-656-4673

 - The Steve Fund (for a young person of color): Text STEVE to 741741

 If you want quick access on your phone, you can download an app to improve your mood and mental health, Dr. Vigliotti said.
 Helpful apps for relaxation, guided meditations, or ways to record and reflect on your feelings or mood include Headspace (free two-week trial), Calm (free seven-day trial), Buddhify ($5), Daylio Journal (free), Moodkit ($5), Worry Watch ($4), and Moodpath (free).

 Online therapy is also an option where you receive text, audio, or video messaging from anywhere, at any time.
-You can use the Talkspace app to find a licensed therapist by sharing some basic info and preferences.
+You can use the Talkspace app or Cerebral app to find a licensed therapist by sharing some basic info and preferences.
 Or try the BetterHelp app, where you fill out a questionnaire and are then matched with a licensed therapist or counselor.
-Both cost $65 a week, and you get unlimited text, video, and audio messaging as well as weekly live sessions.
+They cost $20 to $65 a week, and you get unlimited text, video, and audio messaging as well as weekly live sessions.

 Support groups are a beneficial option, especially if you're nervous about working one on one with someone — being surrounded by people you relate to may make you feel more comfortable opening up.
 It's an effective way to make connections with other people going through the same issues such as depression, eating disorders, anxiety, or other mental illnesses.
 You'll share personal experiences, feelings, worries, concerns, information, and coping mechanisms.
 Here's how to find a support group near you: